haroonalhadisk/video-transcriber-app/Readme.md

 - Restart the application after installing FFmpeg

 **Error: Missing required packages**
-- Run `pip install torch openai-whisper requests` to install the required packages
+- Run `pip install torch openai-whisper requests instaloader` to install the required packages
 - Make sure you have a compatible Python version (3.7+)

+**Error: 'Whisper' object has no attribute 'model'**
+- This can happen when transcribing multiple videos in sequence
+- The application has been updated to fix this issue by loading a fresh model for each transcription
+- If you still encounter this error, try restarting the application between transcriptions

 **Slow Transcription**
 - Try a smaller model size (tiny or base)
 - Enable GPU acceleration if you have a compatible NVIDIA GPU
 - Split long videos into smaller segments before transcription

+**Instagram Download Errors**
+- Make sure the Instagram post contains a video (not just images)
+- Verify that the post is public and accessible
+- Check that Instaloader is properly installed
+- For private posts, you need to login with Instaloader separately using the command line

 **Out of Memory Errors**
 - Try a smaller model size